How To Make Nuschi’s SCHWEINEBRATEN; A Bavarian Pork Roast

 Sweat diced onions in the same pot you used to brown the roast until they are soft and translucent.

-Sweating onions gently cooks them to soften their texture, increases their sweetness and reduces the sulfur content, which gives them a milder taste.
+Did you know: Sweating onions gently cooks them to soften their texture, increases their sweetness and reduces the sulfur content, which gives them a milder taste.
 Sweating onions for dishes, such as soups, stews and braised meats is where the layers of flavor begin.

 As the onions cook be sure to scrape up the browned bits from the bottom of the pot, there’s a lot of flavor in those browned bits!
-As the onions release their moisture it will make it easy to get the browned bits off the bottom of the pot.
+As the onions release their moisture it will make it easy to scrape the browned bits off the bottom of the pot.

 When the onions are soft add them to the roast in the slow cooker.